Dantay13/django-cheatsheet/README.md

 **django-admin star project django_things_project .**

+- note: the period above install the project in the current folder

 - Does two things:
     1. Creates a folder named django_things_project in the current folder
         * Newly created folder contains starting files